nygard/class-dump/README.md

 How does it work?
 ----------
-Utility works on compiled version of an application.
-It reads Objective-C portion of Mach-O object files.
-Parses all classes, properties, methods and i-vars defined in that file adding all symbols to the list.
-Then it reads all dependent frameworks doing the same (parsing Objective-C code structure), but now adding symbols to forbidden list.
-Then all symbols from your executable that aren't in forbidden list are obfuscated.
-For each symbol random identifier consisting of letters and digits is generated.
-Every time you do obfuscation unique symbol map is generated.
-Generated map is then formatted as header file with C-preprocessor defines.
+The utility works on the compiled version of an application.
+It reads the Objective-C portion of Mach-O object files.
+It parses all classes, properties, methods and i-vars defined in that file adding all symbols to the list.
+Then it reads all dependent frameworks doing the same (parsing Objective-C code structure), but now adding symbols to a forbidden list.
+Then all symbols from your executable that aren't in the forbidden list are obfuscated.
+For each symbol a random identifier consisting of letters and digits is generated.
+Every time you do obfuscation, a unique symbol map is generated.
+The generated map is then formatted as a header file with C-preprocessor defines.
 This file is then included in .pch file.
 Then it finds all XIBs and Storyboards and updates names inside (so effectively Interface Builder files are also obfuscated).
-Utility also finds xcdatamodel files inside your project and adds symbols (class and property names) to forbidden list.
-During compilation any symbol defined in header is compiled with different identifier, the generated one.
+The utility also finds xcdatamodel files inside your project and adds symbols (class and property names) to the forbidden list.
+During compilation any symbol defined in the header is compiled with a different identifier, the generated one.

 iOS Class Guard also provides support for obfuscating CocoaPods libraries.
-When you provide path to Pods project utility automatically goes through all listed targets and finds .xcconfig files and precompiled header paths which will be modified.
-Then it adds previously generated header to library .pch header and updates header search path in .xcconfig file for a target.
+When you provide paths to Pods the project utility automatically goes through all listed targets and finds .xcconfig files and precompiled header paths to be modified.
+Then it adds the previously generated header to library .pch header and updates the header search path in .xcconfig file for a target.

 iOS Class Guard also generates symbol mapping in a JSON format.
 It’s needed for reversing the process when e.g. you get a crash report.
-Important note is that iOS Class Guard does not obfuscate system symbols, so if some of the methods/properties has same name in a custom class they won’t be obfuscated.
+It is important to note that iOS Class Guard does not obfuscate system symbols, so if some of the methods/properties have the same name in a custom class they won’t be obfuscated.

 Example generated symbols header:
 ``` C